amomarket-root/interview_question/LARAVEL/TOPIC/Middleware/laravel_middleware_document.md

 ![Laravel Middleware Flow](middleware-flow.svg)

-> Save your SVG diagram above as `middleware-flow.svg` in the same folder as this markdown file.
+*The diagram above shows the complete middleware flow of execution in Laravel.*

 ## Request and Response Handling